 Distance decay is the idea that the farther away you are from goods or services, the less likely you are to make use of it.
 For example, if you live in a rural area, it’s unlikely that you travel to a bigger city 100 miles even if it offers bigger and better goods and services.

 So a store’s distance has an impact on how many customers it can attract from nearby towns.
 This varies from place to place with fewer connections or transportation hindering the impact of distance.

 Geographers think that you can apply the idea of distance decay all over the world.

 And it doesn’t only apply to city planners.
 For example, industries like agriculture use distance decay to shorten travel time to nearby supplies like water and fertilizer for fields.

-Friction of distance vs time-space compression
+The friction of distance vs time-space compression

-Because they know that potential customers are only willing to travel a certain amount of distance, major corporations have teams of planners who use distance decay before they establish a store location.
+Because they know that potential customers are only willing to travel a certain distance, major corporations have teams of planners who use distance decay before they establish a store location.
 They think of friction of distance questions like:

 - Are customers willing to travel for one hour to the nearest shop, if it’s a bit bigger?

 - Or are customers more likely to travel 15 minutes to a smaller shop?